-All applicants who are new to college studies and intend to earn academic credits are encouraged to take the ESL COMPASS or COMPASS test.
+All applicants who are new to college studies and intend to earn academic credits are encouraged to take the ESL COM-PASS or COMPASS test.
 This placement test will be used for advising and registration purposes.
-For a practice COMPASS test, go to https://testingcenter.highline.edu/compass.php.
+For a practice COMPASS test, go to http://testingcenter.highline.edu/compass.php.